jlh040/Node-pg-app/README.md

 #### Functionality

 - This app is a RESTful back-end JSON API server that allows a user to perform all the CRUD operations on three different resources: companies, invoices, and industries.
-- Testing will be provided shortly.
+- All routes have integration tests.

 #### Technicalities